mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 QUETZL
-The quetzl is a serpent covered in feathery, iridescent scales, with a wingspan of five metres.
+The quetzl is a serpent covered in feathery, iridescent scales, with a wingspan of five meters.
 It is an ambush predator that waits in seclusion before shimmering its scales in a hypnotic dance to dazzle its prey.
 It is able to use its psionic abilities to lure sophonts into its grasp, where it suffocates by constriction before swallowing them